jsteenbeeke/www.tysanclan.com/faq.md

 ## What happened to your old site?

 It was archived in favor of this one.
 We were barely using the old site, and could no longer justify the expenses of keeping it up.
-Should we experience unexpected growth and need it again, we can always relaunch it.
+Prospero does still have a project hidden somewhere for a more interactive and modern site but he rarely works on it, and frankly there's no need for it currently.